Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Introduction and results

 C.N. was supported from the AMS-Simons Travel Grants, which are administered by the American Mathematical Society with support from the Simons Foundation.

-G.R. acknowledges support from European Union's H2020 research and innovation programme under the Marie Sk\l owdoska--Curie grant No. 778010 {\em IPaDEGAN} and from the Fonds de la Recherche Scientifique-FNRS under EOS project O013018F.
+G.R. acknowledges support from European Union's H2020 research and innovation programme under the Marie Sk\l owdoska--Curie grant No. 778010 {\it IPaDEGAN}, from the Fonds de la Recherche Scientifique-FNRS under EOS project O013018F, and from the FCT grant 2022.07810.CEECIND.